fastlane/docs/docs/includes/installing-fastlane.md

 _fastlane_ can be installed multiple ways.
-The preferred method is with a `Gemfile`. _fastlane_ can also get installed directly through RubyGems or with Homebrew (if on macOS).
+The preferred method is with a `Gemfile.` _fastlane_ can also get installed directly through RubyGems or with Homebrew (if on macOS).

 #### A Gemfile (macOS/Linux/Windows)